cooldude77/vagrant-centos6-php56/README.md

 - In the `./vagrant` directory, type: `vagrant ssh`.

-SSH key pairs are provisioned for you by Vagrant, when the VM boots, so you will not have to provide any username or password when you SSH.
-You will connect automatically as the 'vagrant' user, and will be able to `sudo` once inside.
+SSH key pairs are provisioned for you, by Vagrant, when the VM boots, so you will not have to provide any login credentials when you connect.
+You will automatically login as the 'vagrant' user, and will be free to `sudo` or `sudo su -` once inside.

 ## Hosting local sites from the VM
 ### Basic/quick usage